-A Consultancy Agreement sets out the terms and conditions of your consultancy services.
+A Consultancy Agreement sets out the terms and conditions of your consultancy services, ensuring that both you and your clients are protected and clear about your engagement in 2025.

-When you’re doing this work, it’s important to ensure you have all the right legals in place to protect you.
-A Consultancy Agreement is a great place to start!
+When you’re doing this work, it’s essential to ensure you have all the right legal documents in place to protect you.
+A well-crafted Consultancy Agreement is a great starting point to outline your services, manage risks, and set clear expectations.

 When Would I Need A Consultancy Agreement?

-Whether you’re a business development consultant or a sales consultant, it’s imperative that your clients are aware of the services you’re providing, and that the liability you’re exposed to is limited.
+Whether you operate as a business development consultant or a sales consultant, it’s imperative that your clients have a clear understanding of the services you’re offering, and that any potential liability is appropriately limited.
+This is where a carefully tailored Consultancy Agreement becomes invaluable.

 What’s Included In A Consultancy Agreement?